 These properties are illustrated in Figure 1, where the case d = 3, n = 3 is considered.
-All the rays from the origin to the respective data points, shown as solid blue lines, are of approximately equal length, and the distances between data points (measured along the dashed blue lines) are all about $2^{1/2}$ times as large.
+All the rays from the origin to the respective data points are of approximately equal length, and the distances between data points are all about $2^{1/2}$ times as large.
 The rays from the origin are also nearly orthogonal.
-It is a matter of personal taste whether to focus attention on the subspace generated by the data (of dimension n = 3 in this case), or on the hyperplane generated by the data (of dimension n-1=2 here).
+It is a matter of personal taste whether to focus attention on the subspace generated by the data (of dimension n = 3 in this case), or on the hyperplane generated by the data (of dimension n - 1 = 2 here).
 Here only the structure of the data in the hyperplane is explored further.
-Because all pairwise distances are nearly the same, the data lie essentially at the vertices of an equilateral triangle, which is the "regular 3hedron", i.e. a 3-simplex.
+Because all pairwise distances are nearly the same, the data lie essentially at the vertices of an equilateral triangle, which is the "regular 3-hedron", i.e. a 3-simplex.
 This is the picture that will be most useful to keep in mind during the general analysis in Section 3.
 (A topologist would generally refer to our 3-simplex as a 2-simplex, notating it using the number of dimensions in which it lives, rather than its number of vertices.
 However, notation in this paper will be simpler if we index a simplex in terms of its number of vertices, and so we shall follow that course.)